Wild Men of Borneo: Career

+Retirement and demise

 In 1903 the brothers were withdrawn from exhibitions by the Warner family.

 Hiram died in Waltham, Massachusetts on March 16, 1905.
 Barney stopped working after his brother's death.
 Their former manager Hanford Warner died in 1910.

 Barney died on May 31, 1912, at Waltham, Massachusetts at the Warner family home.

 The two are buried together in Mount Vernon, Ohio, under a gravestone marked "Little Men."
 Newspapers from the time report them being buried in Waltham, Massachusetts.
 It is unknown when their bodies were moved to Ohio.